kogmig/test/README.md

 ```csharp
 var orderstatus = await ordercall.GetOrderStatus("105137040", 304);
 ```

+- What's the settings in the Config?
+    * SellerID :  The 4-character Seller ID.
+Required.
+    * Credentials.Authorization: The API Key get from datafeeds@newegg.com.
+Required.
+    * Credentials.SecretKey: The Secret Key get from datafeeds@newegg.com.
+Required.
+    * Connection.RequestTimeoutMs: The number of milliseconds the system connection timed out.
+Optional, Default:
+    * Connection.AttemptsTimes: Number of retries after a failed connection.
+Optional, Default:
+    * Connection.RetryIntervalMs: The number of milliseconds between retry attempts.
+Optional, Default:
+    * BaseUrl: The base url of the Newegg marketplace API.
+Optional, Default: https://apis.newegg.com/marketplace/
+    * APIFormat: Content type used to call API.
+The options are XML and Json.
+Optional, Default: XML.
+    * Platform: The platfrom of seller: There are three options:
+        * USA: seller on www.newegg.com
+        * B2B: seller on www.neweggbussiness.com
+        * CAN: seller on www.newegg.ca
+     Optional, Default: USA.

 - How to use the customize retry setting?
 There is a Connection section in the config json file.